tomekz/aws-lab/lab-kafka/README.md

 The lab environment will host a Kafka cluster of three nodes using Amazon EC2 instances.
 Nodes will be running inside self managed docker containers.

-Another set of EC2 instances will host go microservices that will produce and consume messages from the Kafka cluster
+Another EC2 instance will host go microservices that will produce and consume messages from the Kafka cluster

-The entire infrastructure will be deployed using terraform and ansible and the deployment automation will be done using Github actions
+The entire infrastructure will be provisioned using terraform and ansible and the deployment automation will be done using Github actions

 The deployment architecture will be as follows: